metapieman/uk-house-prices/README.md

 The UK Department For Communities and Local Government publishes a dataset containing Energy Performance Certificates (see https://epc.opendatacommunities.org/).
 Since EPCs contain area information, it is possible to link this dataset with Land Registry data to obtain per-square-metre prices for many properties.

-Not all properties appear in the EPC dataset.
-This means that when creating per-square-metre plots (see below), some sales in the Land Registry data go unused.
-This is unfortunate, but seems unavoidable.

 You must download the complete EPC dataset and unzip it into a subdirectory <code>energy-certificates</code> in the top level directory of this repo.
 Having done so, if you run <code>ls energy-certificates |  head</code> from the top level directory, you should see something like the following:

 ```